 USA Cricket Calls On Young Players To Register For The U19 Men’s National Championship

-USA Cricket Calls On Young Players To Register For The Upcoming U19 Men’s National Championship

 USA Cricket, the national federation for cricket in the United States and recognized by the International Cricket Council, is currently inviting registrations for the 2024 U19 Men’s National Championship, with players vying for spots on the two conference teams that will advance to the National Championship in November 2024.